UltimateJupiter/ultimatejupiter.github.io/content/authors/admin/_index.md

 ---

 ## About Me
-I am a second year PhD student in Computer Science at Princeton University, and I am fortunate to be advised by Professor [Sanjeev Arora](https://www.cs.princeton.edu/~arora/).
+I am a second year PhD student in Computer Science at Princeton University working on theoretical machine learning and language modeling.
+I am fortunate to be advised by Professor [Sanjeev Arora](https://www.cs.princeton.edu/~arora/).
 I did my undergrad at Duke, where I was fortunate to be advised by Professor [Rong Ge](https://users.cs.duke.edu/~rongge/).

-My current interests spans broadly across the field of machine learning, both theoretically and empirically.
-Recently I am especially interested in understanding the power of large language models through a semi-theoretical perspective.
-I have also worked on optimization dynamics of neural nets (especially non-convex optimization).
-Besides, I am broadly interested in theoretical computer science and algorithmic fairness.

-Outside of academics, I play the electric guitar and do competitive cycling.